 Sign up to the Brewmart newsletter for the latest news, offers & more

 Stout is a dark beer brewed using hops, water, yeast, roasted malt or roasted barley.
-There are some types including, milk stout, imperial stout, Baltic porter and the most common type is a dry stout, namely Guinness Draught, the world's most famous stout.
+There are some types including, milk stout, cream stout, imperial stout, craft stout, Baltic porter and the most common type is a dry stout, namely Guinness Draught, the world's most famous Irish stout.

 The word stout for beer was first recorded in a document dated 1677 which was found in the Egerton Manuscript, the thought being that a stout beer was not a dark beer but a strong beer.